lukesdm/la-palma-lava-mapping-nb/readme.md

 A [JupyterLab](https://jupyter.org/) notebook and associated scripts for the analsyis and semi-automated mapping of the La Palma *Cumbre Vieja* eruption (September-December 2021), using Sentinel-1 imagery.

+⚠: This is experimental code.
+Expect it to be slow and fragile (but hopefully not too much).

 ## Main contents
 📁 `data` - Source imagery.
 See [About the data](#about-the-data).
 📁 `data-jpg`  - JPEG versions of the source imagery, for presentation.